mills32/CUTE_DEMO-MS-DOS/readme.md

 AUDIO: ADLIB/OPL2 compatible

 Does it work on an 8088 at 4.77?...
 We don't wanna know, it's a market we can do without...
-Of course it works, but it is slower and has more glitches.
+Of course it works, but it will show scrolling issues , slow music and glitchy sprites.

 SVGA will show glitches when scrolling, so use just vga.